Joystream/joystream/meetings/rome/README.md

 - We should have avoided excessive focus on tracking progress, no fun, adds little value.
 - We should have had daily "standup" at a specific time to help efficiently starting collaboration each day.
 - Best time for a sprint is perhaps super early in a release, or with more RnD/experimental focus, rather than tied to shipping.
-- We didn't always stick to schedule.
+- We didn't always stick to the schedule.
 - It was very good for morale for everyone to meet each other.
 - Some of the early meetings involved people who were not relevant to the topics discussed, wasting time.